harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   * [Custom secret manager](/docs/platform/Secrets/Secrets-Management/custom-secret-manager): `<+infra.variables.CustomSecMan.spec.isDefault>`
   * [HashiCorp Vault](/docs/platform/Secrets/Secrets-Management/add-hashicorp-vault): `<+infra.variables.HashiCorp.spec.vaultUrl>`

-- The **Auto-Reject previous deployments paused in this step on approval** is added to the Approval step.
+- The option to **Auto-Reject previous deployments paused in this step on approval** is added to the Approval step.
 (CDS-58063)

-  With this option, you can now reject old executions waiting on approval when a latest step is approved.
+  With this option, you can now reject old executions waiting for approval when a latest step is approved.
 For more information, go to [Manual Approval steps in CD stages](/docs/continuous-delivery/x-platform-cd-features/cd-steps/approvals/using-harness-approval-steps-in-cd-stages).

 - Users can now add input variables of all types when adding an HTTP step from the Harness UI.
 (CDS-58376)

   For more information, go to [Input variables](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step/#input-variables).

-- Support for creating or updating a variable of type, secret in the Update Release Repo step is now removed.
+- Removed support for creating or updating a variable of type `secret` in the Update Release Repo step.
 (CDS-58530)

-  For example, adding a variable of the type, secret in an environment will no longer create any entry in the `config.js` file via the Update Repo Step.
+  For example, adding a variable of the type `secret` in an environment will no longer create any entry in the `config.js` file via the Update Repo Step.

-  Support for all such cases are now ignored by Harness.
+  All such cases are now ignored by Harness.

 - Added support to provide quartz cron expressions for scheduled triggers.
 (CDS-59261, CDS-59260)